 This book will work great for mentalists only and to some limited extent, telepaths and mediums.

 If you are looking to know about illusions, psychokinesis and other forms of magic and divinity, you would get limited material here.

 This book is wonderful.
 It was published decades ago but its value still remain intact and helpful through the ages.

-So this book is well packed to inspire on what it addresses.
-It is worth making a purchase of it, reading and putting all the knowledge you get into practice.
+This book is well-packed to inspire.
+It is worth adding it to your mentalism book list, reading and putting all the knowledge you get into practice.

 Have you read this book?
 How did you find the value there?
 Have you got any thoughts or suggestions on it?
 Would you recommend it to other people?
 Leave all your comments, thoughts and suggestions below.

 Want a more insightful mentalism program?
 Looking for other aspects of magic?
 Want twice the value that this book offers?
 Then come and check out my #1 recommendation.